lzim/teampsd/vignettes/markdownlint.md

 output: .md
 ---

-This vignette describes the steps necessary to edit/add rules to  the `.markdownlint.yml` file in the root of the repo.
+This vignette describes the steps necessary to edit/add rules to  the `.markdownlint.yml` file in the root of the repository.

 For a video, go to this link: https://youtu.be/mPaXA1DlIlk

 ## 1) Built-in rules for Markdownlint
-Let’s first look at and understand the rules that are pre-baked into Markdownlint here: https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md
+Let’s first look at and understand the rules that are pre-baked into Markdownlint here at David Anson's repository, who is the creator of Markdownlint: https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md

 1) How to read the Rules.md